LaboratorioBioinformatica/vHULK/README.md

 To try these examples, run:

 ```
-python3 vHULK_v0.1.py -i test_input/ -t 12
+python vHULK_v0.1.py -i test_input/ -t 4
 ```

+Obs: It will take about 2 minutes to generate your nice and accurate predictions.

 ### Input
-v.HULK is ready to accept whole or partial phage genomes.
-Just keep in mind that v.HULK's predictions are based in high level annotated features, i.e., features that depend on gene annotation.
-So, very small contigs with few or no entire genes will not provide features do v.HULK work with.
+vHULK is ready to accept whole or partial phage genomes.
+Just keep in mind that vHULK's predictions are based in high level annotated features, i.e., features that depend on gene annotation.
+So, very small contigs with few or no entire genes will not provide features for vHULK to work with.
 In general, if you have a partial genome larger than 10 kbp you should be fine.
-Only FASTA nucleotide files are accepted, and v.HULK will understand each individual file as one phage.
-So, single-sequence FASTA files will be understood as whole or partial phage genomes and multiFASTA as a metagenomic BIN.
+Only FASTA nucleotide files are accepted, and vHULK will understand each individual file as one phage genome.
+Therefore, single-sequence FASTA files will be understood as whole or partial phage genomes and multiFASTA as a metagenomic BIN.
 Our tests indicate that prediction's accuracy is not affected in fragmented genomes (BINs).

 ### Output
-v.HULK main output file is "results.csv", which will be inside input_folder/results after execution is finished.
-If more than one fasta file is inside the input_folder, v.HULK will understand that there are more than one bin or genome for prediction.
-Therefore, each line of the CSV file will correspond to a bin or genome identified by the first column.
+vHULK main output file is "results.csv", which will be inside input_folder/results after execution is finished.
+If more than one fasta file is inside the input_folder, vHULK will understand that there are more than one bin or genome for prediction.
+Therefore, each line of the CSV file will correspond to a bin or genome.
+Identifiers will by in the first column.
 Output example:
 ```
-BIN/genome,pred_genus_relu,score_genus_relu,red_genus_softmax,score_genus_softmax,pred_species_relu,score_species_relu,pred_species_softmax,score_species_softmax,final_prediction,entropy
+BIN/genome,pred_genus_relu,score_genus_relu,pred_genus_softmax,score_genus_softmax,pred_species_relu,score_species_relu,pred_species_softmax,score_species_softmax,final_prediction,entropy
 MK801680_BIN_staphylococcus_aureus,Staphylococcus,1.0,Staphylococcus,0.9999988,Staphylococcus_aureus,1.0,Staphylococcus_aureus,0.9999976,Staphylococcus_aureus,1.9657731e-05
 ZC4_test,Mycobacterium,0.31396204,Streptomyces,0.9495423,None,0,Streptomyces_griseus,0.4496213,Streptomyces,0.31331635
 MK570225_enterococcus_faecalis,Enterococcus,1.0,Enterococcus,0.99999917,None,0,Enterococcus_faecalis,0.9999571,Enterococcus_faecalis,1.4299788e-05